jdb/jdb.github.com/imap_idle/prototype.rst

    The callback is stored in a deferred, which is usually a member attribute of the protocol instance.
-The deferred is re-instantiated whenever sending a new request into the transport.
+The deferred is re-instantiated whenever sending a new command into the transport.

 #. when the response comes back, the Twisted reactor pass it on to the
    *lineReceived* which usually calls the callback chosen by the developer with the received data as argument.

    The deferred is consumed when the response gets available.
-The member attribute containing the deferred is empty between request/response exchanges.
+The member attribute containing the deferred is empty between command/response exchanges.

 Now, let's try this first approach to process notifications:

-#. the client sends a request for the server to go into notification
+#. the client sends a command for the server to go into notification
    mode, and sets a callback in a deferred as usual,

 #. the server response and accepts, the callback is fired and here is